pcboy/the-law/Japan/Taxes.md

 Source: https://ashiyakaikei.com/consumption-tax-gift-certificates/

 There is no clear limit for the price of the gifts.
 It's again mentioned to use "common sense" (whatever that means).
 It seems it's common to have gifs around 10,000 yens, and flowers around 5000 yens.
+Never go over 50,000 yens.
+Generally it looks like the taxman is looking closely at these gifts because there is a lot of fraud involved.
+The gift certificates, gift cards, are also not particularly recommended.
-You can also use buy souvenirs while you travel that you can give to a business partner/customer and mark is as a gift.
+You can also use buy souvenirs while you travel that you can give to a business partner/customer and mark is as a gift (but not for friends/relatives).
-They also mention New Year gifts and Congratulatory gifts as something that can be expensed for partners/customers.
+They also mention New Year gifts and Congratulatory gifts as something that can be expensed for partners/customers (not for friends/relatives).
 Source: https://wtw-con.co.jp/articles784

 Note: